gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 }
 ```

 The amount distribution is intentionally skewed: 95 % of transactions fall in the 1–300 range and 5 % are high-value outliers (mean ~3 000).
-This means a simple high-amount threshold will produce a low false-positive rate — which makes the blacklist-based and cardholder-average-based flagging in ksqlDB more interesting to observe.
+This means a simple high-amount threshold will produce a low false-positive rate — which makes the blacklist-based and cardholder-average-based flagging in Flink SQL more interesting to observe.

 All records are serialized as Avro and the schemas are registered automatically in the Confluent Schema Registry on first produce.